control-toolbox/.github/profile/README.md

 ## Installation

-To install a package from the control-toolbox ecosystem, you must add its registry into you `Julia` configuration.
+To install a package from the control-toolbox ecosystem, you must add its registry into your `Julia` configuration.
 ```shell
    _       _ _(_)_     |  Documentation: https://docs.julialang.org
   (_)     | (_) (_)    |